 The vitamin C in rose hips can help us make collagen so it's a logical choice for a skin supplement.
 I can't tell how much vitamin C is in Halo Kiwi.

-Bromelain is an enzyme which breaks down proteins.
+Bromelain is an enzyme that breaks down proteins.
 It's found in pineapples.
 The Kiwi website says bromelain might help reduce skin inflammation. since it helps breakdown proteins, bromelain might also help with skin cell turn over, helping new skin to rise to the epidermis.

 Trivia: I did my MS thesis on cyclooxygenase (COX) and exercise.